Business Ideas for University Students

 Online-based Businesses

 There is money to be made online.
-One of the fastest growing sectors and one which presents a great opportunity to start a business in is as a social media marketer or influencer.
+One of the fastest growing sectors and one which presents a great opportunity to start a business is as a social media marketer or influencer.
 The rise of podcasts also means there is an opportunity for South African youth to generate revenue from audio, as well as video and images.

 Influencers are online content creators who have succeeded in amassing a large social media following (they choose a platform or more like YouTube, Twitter, Instagram or Facebook), and are successfully leveraging this popularity to become (paid) brand ambassadors – and are enjoying the big bucks that come with it as a result.